unaiiM/sample-makefile/README.md

 # Sample Makefile

-Sample make file for starting a C project fast.
+Sample Makefile for starting a C project fast.

 Folders:
 * Include --> for header files.